Kizzer2003/GrabHost/README.md

 # GrabHost

-Uses the STANDAPI to automatically spoof your host token to the highest value, and then kick the host upon joining a session.
+Uses the STANDAPI to automatically spoof your host token to the highest value, and then kick the host upon joining a session, with other options such as only auto-kicking the host, or just enabling host token spoofing.
 Made mainly for Basic and Regular users that cannot use the Ultimate built-in version.

 # Changelog